-Microsoft's been pushing tablet computers for the best part of a decade, so you can imagine how happy the success of the iPad Air, Samsung Galaxy Note series, the short line of Google Nexus slates and other great tablets makes the software maker feel.
+Microsoft's been pushing tablet computers for the best part of a decade, so you can imagine how happy the success of great slates like the iPad Air and Samsung Galaxy Note series makes the software maker feel.

 Now the question is what sort of Windows-powered tablet do you want.
 Are you looking for something mainly as a reading device, perhaps a dedicated Hearthstone, typing out documents on your commute or sketching ideas for a new artwork?

 To help you decide, here's a rundown of the best Windows tablets that we've reviewed so far.

 CPU: 2.4GHz Intel Core i5-6300U | Graphics: Intel HD Graphics 520 | RAM: 8GB | Screen: 12.3-inch, 2,736 x 1,824 PixelSense display | Storage: 256GB SSD | Connectivity: 802.11ac Wi-Fi, Bluetooth 4.0 | Camera: 8MP rear-facing; 5MP front-facing | Weight: 1.73 pounds | Dimensions: 11.5 x 7.93 x 0.36 inches

 The Surface Pro 4 is by far the best Windows 10 tablet.
 Though it comes at a pretty penny, it's well worth the expense from the nearly premium built quality, perfect screen and ample power.
 Microsoft's latest tablet introduces a larger and sharper screen, plus a redesigned island that makes typing feel almost as good as a real laptop.
 The Surface Pro 4 the tablet that really can replace your traditional laptop and this is why the it's our Windows 10 tablet king.